Emergent complex quantum networks in continuous-variables non-Gaussian states: Quantum Complex Network theory and Continuous Variable Quantum Systems

 A second model that has been introduced to reproduce typical complexity signatures of real networks is the BA model.
 It describes network formation processes based on the preferential attachment model: the network grows by adding new nodes.
 These new nodes attach with $m$ links to old nodes.
 The probability of connection is proportional to the degrees of the existing nodes, such that the highest degree nodes are the preferred ones.
 This model is able to reproduce the power-law distribution in the degree, and thus the existence of ``hubs'', i.e., nodes with very large degree, as in real-world networks.

 Finally, the WS model is able to reproduce the small-world mechanism, where any node is a short path from any other in the network.
 Specifically, the distance between any two nodes grows as the log of the total number of nodes.
 It is built by starting from a regular network in which each vertex has a fixed degree $k$; for instance, $k=2$ would correspond to a lattice in tight binding approximation.
-Then nodes are rewired according to a probability $p_{\mathrm{WS}}$.
-One interesting feature of this model is that it allows one to tune continuously from regular ($p_{\mathrm{WS}}=0$) to random ($p_{\mathrm{WS}}=1$) networks.
+Then nodes are rewired according to a probability $p_{WS}$.
+One interesting feature of this model is that it allows one to tune continuously from regular ($p_{WS}=0$) to random ($p_{WS}=1$) networks.

-When the complex networks model will be used in the remainder of this Article, in order to achieve reasonable statistics, we will consider many realisations of networks made of $100$ nodes for each model, and different parameters within each model.
-These are quite small networks when compared with typical real-world networks, but even for this small scale the different models exhibit visibly different features.
-In Fig.~\ref{network}, we show a BA network built by adding $m=2$ new nodes at each step in network growth from 2 nodes to 100; a WS network built starting from a regular network with degree per node $k=\langle D\rangle =2$ and rewired with a probability $p_{\mathrm{WS}} = 0.2$; and an ER network with connection probability $p_{\mathrm{ER}}=0.04$.
+To achieve reasonable statistics, we consider many realisations of networks made of $100$ nodes for each model.
+For every model we also explore different parameters.
+These networks are small compared to typical real-world networks, but even for this small scale the different models exhibit visibly different features.
+In Fig.~\ref{network}, we show a BA network built by adding $m=2$ new nodes at each step in network growth; a WS network built starting from a regular network with degree per node $k=\langle D\rangle =2$ and rewired with a probability $p_{WS} = 0.2$; and an ER network with connection probability $p_{\mathrm{ER}}=0.04$.
 One observes clear differences between the three networks, with, for example, the emergence of easily visible hubs in the BA model, shown as large blue discs in the figure.
 By taking $100$ network realizations for each model one observes that the resulting degree distribution, shown in Fig.~(\ref{histo}), is distinct in the three cases, even if they have similar average value.
 In particular, the logarithmic scale shows the power-law distribution for the BA networks.